paazmaya/image-foldarizer/README.md

 ## Version history

+* `v0.6.0` (2017-05-01)
+  - Print the number of possibly affected files, also when dry-run #8
+  - Minimum Node.js LTS version requirement increased from `4.2.0` to `6.9.5`
 * `v0.5.1` (2016-08-09)
   - Move code coverage from `instanbul` to `nyc`
   - Test also in Windows, at [AppVeyor](https://ci.appveyor.com/project/paazmaya/image-foldarizer)
   - Testing command line interface
 * `v0.5.0` (2016-05-13)
   - Show a total number of renamed/moved files at the end of processing #5
   - Option to lowercase the resulting file extension, defaults to keep as is #6
 * `v0.4.0` (2016-05-07)
   - Using shared ESLint configuration #3
   - Show relative path instead of absolute path when verbose #4
 * `v0.3.0` (2016-02-10)
   - Add option to process only files that start with a character
 * `v0.2.0` (2016-02-10)
   - Arrow functions everywhere
   - Plenty of places where options were not passed forward
 * `v0.1.0` (2015-11-18)
   - Gets the job simply done, hence first release

 ## License